vlang-association/blog/content/blog/introducing-association.md

 #### New Language Server

-The Foundation's first big task will be to develop a new Language Server for V.
+The Association's first big task will be to develop a new Language Server for V.
 This is an important project as most programmers use VS Code or Vim, for which the plugins provide only basic highlighting.